Web www.pburch.net

 Dyes for Cellulose Fibers

 These are your choices if you want to dye a t-shirt.
-Cellulose fibers include cotton, linen, rayon, hemp, ramie, lyocell (Tencel), and bamboo.
+Cellulose fibers include cotton, linen, rayon, hemp, ramie, lyocell (Tencel), bamboo, and pineapple plant fiber.

 Dyes for Protein Fibers